Shape evolution in neutron-rich odd-even $^{105-109}$Nb isotopes: Results

 The first band consists of two interconnected cascades: one with the 326, 477, 618, and 748~keV transitions, and the other with the 405, 554, 694, and 824~keV transitions, as shown in the coincidence spectra (a) and (b) of Fig.~\ref{fig:105Nb_gates}, respectively.
 These two cascades are connected via transitions of significantly lower intensity, at 144, 182, 223, and 254~keV.
 Based on systematic comparisons with $^{101,103}$Nb~\cite{Luo2005,Hua2002} (discussed in Section~\ref{sec:interpretation}), this band is assigned to the $\pi 5/2^-[303]$ Nilsson orbital.
 The spin assignment is consequently proposed based on the systematics of $^{101,103}$Nb, as two E2 cascades linked through M1/E2 transitions, with a $(5/2^-)$ band head.
 While the $\gamma$-ray transition from the $(5/2^-)$ band head to the ground state is well populated for $^{101,103}$Nb in the present data, it is not the case for $^{105}$Nb.

 The second newly identified band also consists of two interconnected cascades, with lower intensity compared to the $5/2^+[422]$ and $\pi 5/2^-[303]$ bands.
 Spectrum (c) in Fig.~\ref{fig:105Nb_gates} presents an example of a coincidence spectrum obtained with AGATA gated on the 193~keV $\gamma$-ray.
 As with the $\pi 5/2^-[303]$ band, the systematics of $^{101,103}$Nb have been used to assign the tentative spin and parity of the new levels, resulting in two E2 cascades linked through M1/E2 transitions, with a $(3/2^-)$ band head corresponding to the $\pi 3/2^-[301]$ Nilsson orbital.
 The $\gamma$-ray transition from the $(3/2^-)$ band head to the ground state, with an energy of 58.1(1)~keV, was detected using the Gammasphere data, as shown in the triple-gated spectrum in Fig.~\ref{fig:105Nb_gates} (d).
 A left-sided tail is observed, suggesting the presence of a doublet, with a weaker transition at 55.1(1)keV.
-This $\gamma$-ray could correspond to a transition from the $\pi 3/2^-[301]$ to the $\pi 5/2^-[303]$ band-heads.
-Such a hypothesis would imply that the $\pi 5/2^-[303]$ band-head lies at an energy of 3~keV.
-However, the current experimental evidence is not sufficiently robust to confidently assign this energy to the $(5/2^-)$ state.

-The lifetime of the $(3/2^-)$ state was determined from Gammasphere data to be $T_{1/2}=94(12)$~ns, as shown in Fig.~\ref{fig:105Nb_58LT}.
+The half-life of the $(3/2^-)$ state was determined from Gammasphere data to be $T_{1/2}=94(12)$~ns, as shown in Fig.~\ref{fig:105Nb_58LT}.
 The figure displays the transition intensity as a function of the time window used in the event builder.
 The shaded area represents the fit uncertainty.
-The error bars correspond to $2\sigma$ uncertainties, accounting for possible effects of a small 59~keV contamination, most likely originating from tungsten X-rays (59.3~keV).
+The error bars correspond to $2\sigma$ uncertainties, accounting for possible effects of a small 59~keV contamination, most likely originating from tungsten K$\alpha_1$ X-rays (59.3~keV).
 Further details on the lifetime evaluation process can be found in Ref.~\cite{Hwang2006}.